Golem-Base/typescript-sdk/README.md

-# 🚀 Golem Base
+# 🚀 GolemDB

-This is part of the [Golem Base](https://github.com/Golem-Base) project, which is which is designed as a Layer2 Network deployed on Ethereum, acting as a gateway to various Layer 3 Database Chains (DB-Chains).
+This is part of the [GolemDB](https://github.com/Golem-Base) project, which is which is designed as a Layer2 Network deployed on Ethereum, acting as a gateway to various Layer 3 Database Chains (DB-Chains).

-> **For an overview of Golem Base, check out our [Litepaper](https://golem-base.io/wp-content/uploads/2025/03/GolemBase-Litepaper.pdf).**
+> **For an overview of GolemDB, check out our [Litepaper](https://golem-base.io/wp-content/uploads/2025/03/GolemDB-Litepaper.pdf).**

-# 🌌GolemBase SDK for TypeScript
+# 🌌GolemDB SDK for TypeScript

-This SDK allows you to use [GolemBase](https://github.com/Golem-Base) from TypeScript.
-It is available [on NPM](https://www.npmjs.com/package/golem-base-sdk).
+This SDK allows you to use [GolemDB](https://github.com/Golem-Base) from TypeScript.
+It is available [on NPM](https://www.npmjs.com/package/golemdb-sdk).

 We also publish [generated documentation](https://golem-base.github.io/typescript-sdk/).